Ember.js: Upgrading and backward compatibility

 Ember follows the semantic versioning convention.
-In particular, breaking changes are only introduced at significant version numbers such as 1.0, 2.0, etc. While new features can be added at point releases (1.1, 1.2...), and features deprecated, no breaking changes to the public APIs are introduced.
+In particular, breaking changes are only introduced at significant version numbers, such as 1.0, 2.0, etc. While new features can be added at point releases (1.1, 1.2...), and features deprecated, no breaking changes to the public APIs are introduced.
 Tooling was also under development in 2015 to help streamline the upgrade process.

-In addition to this process a number of steps were taken to mitigate issues around upgrading to the 2.0 release:
+In addition to this process, several steps were taken to mitigate issues around upgrading to the 2.0 release: